Gold prices stabilize in Baghdad, Erbil markets - Shafaq News

 Gold prices stabilize in Baghdad, Erbil markets

-Shafaq News/ On Thursday, gold prices remained stable in Baghdad and Erbil markets despite a surge in dollar exchange rates.
+Shafaq News/ On Sunday, gold prices remained stable in Baghdad and Erbil markets.

 In Erbil, 24-carat gold was sold at 605,000 IQD per mithqal, 21-carat gold at 530,000 IQD, and 18-carat gold at 455,000 IQD.